AlejandroAkbal/SearX-Search-Provider-Extension/store_info.md

 ## Summary

-Switch to a privacy-focused search engine!

-Effortlessly configure your SearX instance and enjoy a lighter, faster browsing journey.
+A configurable browser extension that sets SearX as your default search engine.

 ## Description

-<b>A configurable browser extension that sets SearX as your default search engine.</b>

 This extension is designed for those who value their online privacy and are looking for a quick, unobtrusive way to revamp their browsing habits.